h4sh5/trek1031/README.md

 # trek1031
-clone of trek(6) but with the startrek discovery ship NCC-1031, with displacement-activated spore hub drive
+clone of trek(6) in python3, but with the Federation Ship Discovery NCC-1031, with displacement-activated spore hub drive